Published on Friday 30 September 2016 09:19

 In short, it may be time to lay the legend of the fearsomely thirsty Subaru to rest at last.
 A decently sized 60-litre fuel tank gives all models a useful touring range - some 660 miles if you go diesel.
 And all but the least expensive XV models get an ECO meter in the Multi Function Display that helps you optimise your driving efficiency over time.

 Residual values certainly aren't going to be on a par with BMW and Audi and it's here that owners may feel the most financial hardship, but Subaru is committed to doing what it can to make the ownership experience as painless as possible.
 To that end, you get a comprehensive five year / 125,000 mile warranty that's one of the best in the industry.

-The crossover genre is one that Subaru ought to excel at.
+The Crossover genre is one that Subaru ought to excel at.
 All the ingredients are already in place.
 The company can draw upon a long tradition of rugged, multi purpose all-wheel drive cars.
 The issue though in this segment is all about packaging and presenting this clever engineering in a way that's accessible and appealing to mainstream customers.
-With the XV, most of this is sorted.
+With the XV, most of this is now sorted.
 It looks good, it's a reasonable size, it drives well and it will undoubtedly be very reliable.